Oscarl214/Ecommerce_BackEnd/README.md

 - [License](#license)

 ## Installation
 The user should clone the repository from GitHub.
 This application requires Node.js, Express.js, and Sequelize.
 To connect to the database run mysql -u root -p and enter password from .env file.
 Then source the schema.sql.
 To seed the file run npm run seed.
-Finally to connect to the server run npm start.
+Finally to connect to the server run npm run start server.
+Application uses Nodemon.

 ## Usage
 This application will allow users to view, add, edit, and delete categories, products, and tags.